 This is a full size 16” hollowbody archtop with fabulous curly maple sides and back.
 It is an excellent acoustic instrument, but it really shines when plugged in.
 The floating pickups are clean and clear, with complex tonality and lots of volume.
 It’s great as a typical jazz guitar with only the neck pickup in use, but the bridge pickup certainly has some bite, and a nice tonal mix is delivered with both pickups engaged.

 This Framus has had a recent neck reset, and it’s a great job.
 Everything lines up perfectly, delivering a nice low / medium action which is comfortable all the way up the neck.
-The original frets show some wear down in the lower positions, but there’s plenty of life left in them with no buzz or flat spots.
+The original frets show some very light wear down in the lower positions, but there’s plenty of life left in them with no buzz or flat spots.
 Truss rod works perfectly.

 There is some beautiful natural crazing in the original lacquer which can only be the result of years of honest exposure to light and air.
 It actually deepens the glow of the rich Autumn Sunburst finish, which is in spectacular condition.